Nebraska

 Civil Liability

 Beyond criminal penalties, Neb.
 Rev. Stat.
 86-297 allows victims of illegal wiretapping to file a civil lawsuit.
-Available damages include the greater of actual damages suffered or $100 per day of violation (up to $10,000), any profits the violator made from the illegal recording, reasonable attorney's fees, and equitable and declaratory relief (including court orders to stop the recording).
+Available damages include the greater of actual damages suffered and any profits the violator made from the illegal recording, or statutory damages of whichever is greater between $100 per day of violation and $10,000, so a violation lasting more than 100 days can yield more than $10,000 in statutory damages.
+Victims can also recover reasonable attorney's fees and equitable and declaratory relief (including court orders to stop the recording).
 The statute of limitations for civil claims is two years from the date the victim discovered or had a reasonable opportunity to discover the violation.

 How to Use a Ring Doorbell Legally in Nebraska